IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/box.png" className="features-icon" /> Save Data Manager

 - The best mods serialize all state to disk so that saving and continuing a run results in a seamless experience.
 But getting this right is tricky.
-- Optionally leverage IsaacScript's build-in save data manager that allows for automatic resetting of variables and keeping mod-feature variables scoped as locally as possible.
+- Optionally leverage IsaacScript's built-in save data manager that allows for automatic resetting of variables and keeping mod-feature variables scoped as locally as possible.

 ### <img src="/img/items/undefined.png" className="features-icon" /> Crash Debugging